arnuschky/iridia-tam/README.md

 GitHub: https://github.com/arnuschky/iridia-tam/
 Repository: http://arnuschky.github.com/iridia-tam/

-Current version of the TAM: version 4, revision C.
+Current version of the TAM: version 5, revision D.

 The GitHub repository contains all files required for producing and using the TAM.
 In detail, the different directories contain: